NilPunch/stf-abstract-pool/README.md

 // Unity3D prefabs pool, where pooled objects are hierarchically attached to the transform component of target gameobject.
 // This pool also tracks the activity of objects.
-If any object has become inactive, then it will be returned to the pool. public class PrefabPool : Boris.Pool<UnityEngine.GameObject>
+If any object has become inactive, then it will be returned to the pool. public class PrefabPool : Pool<UnityEngine.GameObject>
 {
 	private GameObject _prefab;
 	private GameObject _target;